top of page

 "Movement is life" - Dr Moshé Feldenkrais

-However, by tapping into our brain's ability to change and learn at any age through movement, thinking and awareness, the work has shown that it is possible to improve the typical symptoms of ageing such as issues with mobility and flexibility, mental clarity and strength, balance and posture, chronic aches and pains.
+However, by tapping into our brain's ability to change and learn at any age through movement, thinking and awareness, it is possible to improve the typical symptoms of ageing.

 Examples of positive outcomes include: